 Sea Salt by Sherwin Williams (SW 6204) is the perfect “neutral” coastal paint color.
 It is described as a sift, pale blue, green, gray shade.
-As an iconic blue-green color, both soft and muted, it has green, gray, and hint of blue undertones.
+As an iconic blue-green paint color, both soft and muted, it has green, gray, and hint of blue undertones.

 What Color is Sherwin Williams Sea Salt?